RathodAnilT/LeetCode-Topic-wise-Solutions/README.md

 The goal is to explain **every concept clearly**, from **basic to advanced**, with **proper definitions, types, explanations, and complexities**, all in **one single file**.

 This is ideal for:-
-- Beginners learning DSA from scratch
+- Beginners learning DSA from scratch.
 - Students preparing for placements and interviews
 - Anyone revising core Computer Science fundamentals